zhxu7000/Emergency/README.md

 - The system provides an intelligent chatbot.
 - The system provides some guidance to the users about how to use the system.
 - This system provides contact information for the operations team.
+- This system provides an automatic avatar generation for users.
+- This system provides colour-coded map markers based on the type of infectious disease.